QR code: HCC2D

-Researchers have proposed a new High Capacity Colored 2-Dimensional (HCC2D) Code, which builds upon a QR code basis for preserving the QR robustness to distortions and uses colors for increasing data density (as of 2014 it is still in prototyping phase).
-The HCC2D code specification is described in details in Querini et al. (2014), while techniques for color classification of HCC2D code cells are described in detail in Querini and Italiano (2014), which is an extended version of Querini and Italiano (2013).
+Researchers have proposed a new High Capacity Colored 2-Dimensional (HCC2D) Code, which builds upon a QR code basis for preserving the QR robustness to distortions and uses colors for increasing data density (as of 2014 it is still in the prototyping phase).
+The HCC2D code specification is described in details in Querini et al. (2011), while techniques for color classification of HCC2D code cells are described in detail in Querini and Italiano (2014), which is an extended version of Querini and Italiano (2013).

 Introducing colors into QR codes requires addressing additional issues.
 In particular, during QR code reading only the brightness information is taken into account, while HCC2D codes have to cope with chromatic distortions during the decoding phase.
-In order to ensure adaptation to chromatic distortions which arise in each scanned code, HCC2D codes make use of an additional field: the Color Palette Pattern.
+In order to ensure adaptation to chromatic distortions that arise in each scanned code, HCC2D codes make use of an additional field: the Color Palette Pattern.
 This is because color cells of a Color Palette Pattern are supposed to be distorted in the same way as color cells of the Encoding Region.
-Replicated color palettes are used for training machine learning classifiers.
+Replicated color palettes are used for training machine-learning classifiers.

+Accessible QR (AQR)

+Accessible QR (AQR) is a type of QR code that combines a standard QR code with a dot-dash pattern positioned around one corner of the code to provide product information for people who are blind and partially sighted.
+The codes, announce product categories and product details such as instructions, ingredients, safety warnings, and recycling information.
+The data is structured for the needs of users who are blind or partially sighted and offers larger text or audio output.
+It can read QR codes from a metre away, activating the smartphone's accessibility features like VoiceOver to announce product details.

+tQR

+tQR (also known as tQR code) is a QR code specially designed for rail transport to distinguish between the different opening and closing positions of platform screen doors, which vary depending on rolling stock.
+The initial "t" stands for "toughness" and "train".
+It has an outer frame, and its main feature is that it can be restored even if up to 50% of data bytes is missing.
+It was jointly developed by Denso Wave and the Tokyo Metropolitan Bureau of Transportation.
+It is stuck to the outside of the doors of rolling stock and stores the train composition number and the car number.
+The tQR reader installed on the platform detects the position of tQR, which allows it to detect the opening and closing of doors and the movement of rolling stock.
+If it is easily readable, it could be exploited for mischiefs, so it is not compatible with existing QR codes and cannot be read by standard cameras on smartphones or other devices.

 License

-The use of QR code technology is freely licensed as long as users follow the standards for QR Code documented with JIS or ISO/IEC.
+The use of QR code technology is freely licensed as long as users follow the standards for QR code documented with JIS or ISO/IEC.
 Non-standardized codes may require special licensing.